isomerpages/nlb-mobile-guide/get-started-with/2-PressReader.md

 <p>
 <div class="FAQ-section" id="sph">
-<h2>Read SPH newspapers at home during the circuit breaker period</h2>
+<h2>Read SPH newspapers at home during the library closure period</h2>
 	<div>
         <input type="radio" name="acc" id="sph1">
-        <label for="sph1">How can I read SPH newspapers from home during the circuit breaker period?</label>
+        <label for="sph1">How can I read SPH newspapers from home during the library closure period?</label>

  <div class="acc-body">
-  <p>Although our libraries are temporarily closed, our patrons can now read SPH newspapers online from home, as part of our arrangement with SPH during the circuit breaker period.
+  <p>Although our libraries are temporarily closed, our patrons can now read SPH newspapers online from home, as part of our arrangement with SPH during the library closure period.
 After signing in with your myLibrary ID at <a href="https://eresources.nlb.gov.sg/main/sphnewspapers" target="_blank">go.gov.sg/nlb-enews</a>, select the newspaper you wish to read, and you will be brought to the SPH ePaper site. </p>
 <p>To sign up for library membership with your SingPass, sign up for myLibrary ID, or check your username / password, please go to <a href="https://account.nlb.gov.sg" target="_blank">account.nlb.gov.sg</a>.
 </p>
-<p>If you encounter problems zooming into or turning pages of the ePaper, please contact <a href="mailto:stics@sph.com.sg">stics@sph.com.sg</a> and indicate "NLB inquiry" in the email subject.</p>
+<p>If you encounter problems zooming into or turning pages in the ePaper, please contact <a href="mailto:stics@sph.com.sg">stics@sph.com.sg</a> and indicate "NLB inquiry" in the email.
+To help with troubleshooting, please indicate your device brand, model, operating system and browser.
+Thank you.</p>
 </div><!--close acc-body-->
 </div><!--close div for qn -->